DanTDM

-Daniel Robert Middleton (born 8 November 1991), better known as DanTDM (formerly TheDiamondMinecart), is an English YouTuber, gamer, and author.
-He is primarily known for his Let's Play videos, particularly those featuring Minecraft, Roblox, Pokémon and Five Nights at Freddy's.
+Daniel Robert Middleton (born 8 November 1991), better known as DanTDM (formerly TheDiamondMinecart), is an English YouTuber, video game commentator and author.
+He is primarily known for his Let's Play gaming videos, but has also ventured into vlogging.
 Middleton's YouTube channel, which he started in 2012, has amassed over 29 million subscribers and 20 billion views as of 2025, making him one of the most popular content creators on the platform.

 Middleton began his YouTube career with Minecraft content, later expanding to other games and vlog-style videos.
 He has published a graphic novel, voiced a character in the UK version of the film Ralph Breaks the Internet (2018), and embarked on several world tours featuring live shows.
 In 2016, he was listed in the Guinness World Records Gamer's Edition for "Most views for a dedicated Minecraft video channel."

 Beyond his online presence, Middleton has been involved in various charitable initiatives and has won several awards, including multiple Nickelodeon Kids' Choice Awards in the UK Favourite Gamer category.
 In 2017, Middleton topped the Forbes list of Highest-Paid YouTube Stars, earning (about $16.5 million) in one year.

-Personal life
+Early life

 Daniel Robert Middleton was born on 8 November 1991 in Aldershot, England, as the elder of two siblings.
 His parents divorced when he was a child.
 He attended the University of Northampton where he studied music production.
-Prior to his career as a YouTuber and author, he worked at Tesco, telling the BBC in 2017 "When I earned enough money off YouTube to match it [my wage at Tesco] my wife persuaded me to do it."
+Before his career as a YouTuber and author, he worked at Tesco, telling the BBC in 2017 "When I earned enough money off YouTube to match it [my wage at Tesco] my wife persuaded me to do it."

-Middleton married his girlfriend, Jemma, in March 2013.
-Their first son, Asher, was born on 5 January 2020, and their second son, Miles, was born on 22 November 2022.
-He has openly discussed his struggles with mental health after experiencing severe depression due to the isolation of the COVID-19 lockdowns.